Can Passengers Get Compensation for Drunk Driving Accidents?

 - Unpaid and overdue no-fault benefits

-Some of these damages will be filed against the at-fault driver and/or other responsible party, but others will be directed toward the responsible insurance company.
-Your Michigan car accident attorney can help you with the difficulties associated with filing a car accident-related lawsuit.
-You must be able to prove you suffered serious impairment of body function.
+Some of these damages will be filed against the at-fault driver or other responsible party, but others will be directed toward the responsible insurance company.
+Your Michigan car accident attorney can help you with the difficulties of filing a car accident-related lawsuit.
+You must be able to prove you suffered severe impairment of bodily function.

 What You Should Know About Michigan’s Comparative Fault Law

 Michigan has what is called “comparative fault law.”
 Under this legal structure, the fault of an accident can be split up and does not have to be considered “equal.”
-Essentially, this law recognizes more than one person may be to blame for injuries.
+This law essentially recognizes more than one person may be to blame for any injuries.

-For instance, if you knew the driver had too much to drink and chose to get into the vehicle anyway, you can be assigned responsibility for your own injuries.
+For instance, if you knew the driver had too much to drink and chose to get into the vehicle anyway, you can be assigned responsibility for your injuries.
 Another example is if you had supplied the alcoholic drinks to the driver, a court may find you liable in this scenario.
-If you had no knowledge of drinking, you probably would not be assigned any percentage of blame.
+If you did not know about drinking, you probably would not be assigned any percentage of blame.

-In other words, if you were the passenger of the drunk driver, there is potential for you to be held partially at fault for your own injuries if you had any knowledge of drinking.
-This means if you are found to hold more than 50% liability for the drunk driving accident, you cannot pursue a case against the driver.
+In other words, if you were the passenger of the drunk driver, there is potential for you to be held partially at fault for your injuries if you had any knowledge of the drinking.
+This means if you are found to hold more than 50 percent liability for the drunk driving accident, you cannot pursue a case against the driver.

-Can I Receive Compensation For My Injuries as a Passenger in a Michigan Car Accident?
+Can I Receive Compensation for My Injuries as a Passenger in a Michigan Drunk Driving Crash?

 As a passenger who suffers injury in a car crash, you may be able to recover damages from the liable parties.
 This option will largely depend upon the severity of injuries you suffer from that are directly related to the crash.